DanWahlin/Observable-Store/README.md

     }
     ```

-1. Add a service (you can optionally calll it a store if you'd like) that extends ObservableStore<T>.
+1. Add a service (you can optionally call it a store if you'd like) that extends ObservableStore<T>.
 Pass the interface or model class that represents the shape of your store data in for T as shown next:

     ``` typescript
-    @Injectable()
+    @Injectable({ providedIn: 'root' })
     export class CustomersService extends ObservableStore<StoreState> {

     }